nasuni-labs/nasuni-dashboards/README.md

     sudo systemctl restart telegraf
     ```

-4. Use the [influx delete command](https://docs.influxdata.com/influxdb/v2/write-data/delete-data/#delete-data-using-the-influx-cli) to delete data for the specified hostname, replacing the bucket, token, start and stop times, and agent_host entries that match your environment.
+4. Use the [Influx delete command](https://docs.influxdata.com/influxdb/v2/write-data/delete-data/#delete-data-using-the-influx-cli) to delete data for the specified hostname, replacing the bucket, token, start and stop times, and agent_host entries that match your environment.
+The Influx delete command requires influx 2.7.

     * Rocky Linux Example